 - Sprinkle cajun seasoning for the aroma.

-We have removed the pith and the seeds in this recipe, Hence this jalapeno peanut brittle is mildly hot.
-But if you are planning to make a peanut brittle with a punch, add in the jalapeno half of the seeds on and add a quarter teaspoon of cayenne pepper for deep color.
+We have removed the pith and the seeds in this recipe.
+Hence, this jalapeno peanut brittle is mildly hot.
+But if you plan to make a peanut brittle with a punch, add half of the jalapeno seeds and a quarter teaspoon of cayenne pepper for deep color.

 Pro tip 1.
 Checking the consistency manually is also easy work here.
 If I can do it, you can also do it as well.
 We are not sweet-toothed and I hardly make desserts and candy at home.
 If I can achieve this result, you can also make it.

 Pro tip 2.
 The hard crack consistency is the easier one to identify.
-To test it, have a small bowl of water next to you cooking station.
-Add a droplet of sugar syrup into it, initial stages, it gets dissolved in the water, later it appears like jelly.
+Have a small water bowl next to your cooking station to test it.
+Add a droplet of sugar syrup into it; in the initial stages, it gets dissolved in the water, and later, it appears like jelly.

 Pro tip 3.
-When the hot sugar syrup turns to balls as soon as they added to the water, and test it by touching it. if the ball is hard to crack or break.
+When the hot sugar syrup turns into balls, as soon as they are added to the water, test it by touching it to see if the ball is hard to crack or break.
 It is the correct stage for our brittle.

 Pro tip 4.
-The sugar syrup turns to each stage quickly and always cook in low-medium heat to avoid any disappointment.
+The sugar syrup quickly turns to each stage and cooks on low-medium heat to avoid disappointment.

 Always store in an airtight container.
 It stays good for one week at room temperature.
-Refrigerate or freeze it to increase the using time.
+Refrigerate or freeze it to increase the use time.

 Ingredients